CryptoSys Home > FirmaSAT > FirmaSAT Validation REST API

 The FirmaSAT Validation REST API provides a REST (REpresentational State Transfer) interface to the FirmaSAT On-line Validator.

-Summary | Endpoint URL and Method | API token | Request Body | Response Format | Status results | Example | Python code | Javascript code | YAML documentation | Disclaimer | Contact us
+Inroduction | Summary | Endpoint URL and Method | Getting an API token | Request Body | Response Format | Status results | Encoding XML data into JSON | Example | Suggested API client code | Test files | Using curl | YAML documentation | Disclaimer | Contact us

 Summary